michelemendel/dmtmms/README.md

 ## Production environment

+Linux Debian

+- install (apt install ...): git, gcc, make, go, ssqlite3
+- go env -w CGO_ENABLED=1
+  - needed for sqlite3

-Templates and CSS are generated on the development machine and pushed to Github.
+Templates and CSS are generated on the development machine and pushed/pulled to/from Github.

 - Pull from Github
 - $> make server
   - This will first build the application

+- Setup a cron job to backup the database

+Maybe at a later time

 - Use Github actions
   - Setup systemd - https://strapengine.com/auto-restart-mechanism-for-golang-program/
-- Setup a cron job to backup the database

 ---